EGRP News Flash - December 3, 2012

 The Workshop will include discussions of recommendations for cancer epidemiology for the next 10 to 20 years.
 This opportunity to participate in strategic planning for cancer epidemiology comes at a time of great scientific advances coupled with resource constraints.

 Registration for in-person participation is closed; however, registration is still open for online participation.
-All participants must register for the meeting.

 There are several ways to participate in the Workshop online: